paintenzero/senso-docs/docs/index.md

 To exit the Senso BLE Server you can right click on system tray icon and select "Exit".

-### Senso Data Provider
+### Senso User Interface

 ![Senso Data Provider first run](img/driver/senso_data_provider.png)

-For every Senso Device you need to run one instance of the Senso Data Provider.
+For every Senso Device you need to run one instance of the Senso UI.
 For example, if you want to use pair of Senso gloves you need to run this application twice.
 Once started, you need to specify port of the Senso BLE Server in "BLE server configuration" section and press "Connect to server".

 Now you can specify if you want to connect to the left or to the right device.
 You need to specify which port client (game) listens.
 Thet select Senso device from dropdown list and click "Connect to glove".
 After connection has been established you can proceed to the [calibrating section](#calibrating).